 Students will complete this course with an advanced level of proficiency in word processing, spreadsheets, presentation applications and database.
-Emphasis will be on Microsoft Word, Excel, Access and PowerPoint and computer based certification software.
+Emphasis will be on Microsoft Word and Excel.
+Instruction will also provide a certification option in PowerPoint.

 Industry Certification: Microsoft Office Specialist (Word,